Garrett, Indiana: Education

-Important buildings
+Buildings

 The Garrett Community Mausoleum, Garrett Historic District, J.H.
 Haag House, Keyser Township School 8, Mountz House, Henry Peters House, and John Wilderson House are listed on the National Register of Historic Places.

 St. Joseph Catholic church, built in 1929 is part of the Roman Catholic Diocese of Fort Wayne-South Bend, is an Italian-style church, more than a century old.
 It operates St. Joseph Catholic School in Garrett and previously managed Sacred Heart Hospital.

 Sacred Heart Hospital, standing at 220 South Ijams St, was built in 1902.
 It was run by nuns from the Order of the Franciscan Sisters of the Sacred Heart.
 It became the Garrett Community Hospital when the sisters stopped managing the hospital.
 The structure was listed on the National Register of Historic Places in 1983.

 For years, the building remained largely unused until renovated in 2003.
 It had forty-two apartments for senior citizens.
 In 2010, the residency requirement were changed allowing the population at large to have access to the Sacred Heart Apartments.
 The facility is currently managed by New Generation Management based in Fort Wayne.